creamlike1024/EasyLPAC/README.md

 - latest macOS
 - Linux: `pcscd`/`pcsclite`, `libcurl`(for lpac) and `gtk3dialog` (for EasyLPAC).

-Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.
+Currently, HTTPINTERFACE for curl and various APDU backends (pcsc, AT, MBIM, QMI, etc., via dynamic discovery) are supported.

 # Usage